 - It is higher in protein than other plant-based milks

 - It has a far smaller environmental footprint than other plant-based milks

 If you visit their website, it’s the first thing they will educate on and it’s one of the main messages they use in all their branding:

-Even though Ripple is not using a carbon labelling (yet), they have a strong and easy to understand branding USP using the value of lowering the footprint of their product.
+Even though Ripple is not using carbon labelling (yet), they have a strong and easy-to-understand branding USP using the value of lowering the footprint of their product.
 Lowering the carbon footprint was ultimately one of the main factors that enabled them to come up with a ‘better’ product.

 Carbon labels for food products are on the rise and despite the challenges of measuring the carbon footprint in a reliable way they can provide a powerful message for your brand to stand out from the sea of competitors.